BeyondMicroControl/AsciiCAD/docs/AsciiCAD_User_Manual.md

 - Useful for: module boundaries, IC outlines, labeled zones.

 #### Blank drawing
+Fills any selected rectangular region with only blanks, including the edges of that region.

 #### Text placement
 Add labels and annotations directly on the grid.